DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-5 are rejected under 35 U.S.C.
+Claims 1 and 3-5 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

-Claim 1 recites perform regression analysis for a plurality of types of a material sample based on first data including a plurality of explanatory variables that are feature values of the material sample and an objective variable that is a performance of the material sample, by performing regression analysis for respective combinations of at least one explanatory variable from among the plurality of explanatory variables, perform regression analysis for respective combinations of at least one explanatory variable from among the plurality of explanatory variables based on second data that results from modifying a value of the objective variable in the first data for the plurality of types of material sample which fall into the abstract idea grouping of mathematical concepts.
+Claim 1 recites perform regression analysis for the plurality of types of the material samples based on the first data by performing regression analysis for respective combinations of at least one explanatory variable from among the plurality of explanatory variables, perform regression analysis for respective combinations of at least one explanatory variable from among the plurality of explanatory variables based on second data that results from modifying a value of the objective variable in the first data for the plurality of types of material samples which fall into the abstract idea grouping of mathematical concepts.
 Regression analysis is considered to be fundamentally applied mathematics, blending statistics, algebra, and calculus to model relationships between variables, primarily using the least-squares method to find the "best-fit" line (or curve) that minimizes prediction errors.
 Therefore, the identified limitations define an abstract idea.

-The claim further defines evaluate error with respect to a result of the regression analysis on the combination; and evaluate error with respect to a result of the regression analysis on the combination; generate a distribution expressing a frequency of combinations of the explanatory variables resulting in respective errors for each of the errors, based on an evaluation result of the error with respect to a regression analysis result with the first data; generate a distribution expressing a frequency of combinations of the explanatory variables resulting in respective errors for each of the errors, based on an evaluation result of the error with respect to a regression analysis result with the second data; and output a result of comparing the distributions which is an abstract idea that falls into the abstract idea of mental concepts, as evaluation and generating a distribution of respective errors in the calculated data rely on abstract thought, interpretation of information that exist within the human mind rather than as physical entities.
+The claim further defines evaluate error with respect to a result of the regression analysis on the combination; and evaluate error with respect to a result of the regression analysis on the combination; generate a distribution expressing a frequency of combinations of the explanatory variables resulting in respective errors for each of the errors, based on an evaluation result of the error with respect to a regression analysis result with the first data; generate a distribution expressing a frequency of combinations of the explanatory variables resulting in respective errors for each of the errors, based on an evaluation result of the error with respect to a regression analysis result with the second data and determine a significance of the regression analysis result with the first data based on the result of comparing the distributions by calculating absolute values of difference between the frequency of combinations of the explanatory variables resulting in each error between the regression analysis results of the first data and the regression analysis results of the second data, and determining that the regression analysis result with the first data is significant when a total of the absolute values of differences is a threshold or greater which is an abstract idea that falls into the abstract idea of mental concepts, as evaluation and generating a distribution of respective errors in the calculated data rely on abstract thought, interpretation of information that exist within the human mind rather than as physical entities.
+Further, under the broadest reasonable interpretation of the claim, determining a significance of the regression analysis result through calculating absolute differences between the combinations of variable a determining that the regression analysis result with the first data is significant when a total of the absolute values of the differences is a threshold or greater are concepts capable of being performed in the human mind with the aid of pen and paper.
 Therefore, the identified limitations define a mental concept, capable of being performed in the human mind with the aid of pen and paper.

 This judicial exception is not integrated into a practical application because the claimed information processing device, a memory, and a processor coupled to the memory merely define generic computer elements acting as tools for performing the abstract idea; as neither the result or performance of the abstract ideas improve or better the operation of these generically claimed elements.
 MPEP 2106.05(a)